 Massoum hence saw Zarifa as a beacon of hope for the nation’s future, which is why he never hesitated to protect her, especially as he realized his own daughter would be a part of those days.
 The devoted driver-bodyguard declared, “I guard [the Mayor] 24/7.
 And I’m very happy serving a woman who completely serves her county and her people.”
 Another reason for his loyalty towards Zarifa was the fact he considered her his sister from the moment they met, and so he wanted to help her face all threats.

 Massoum further explained, “Zarifa is fighting for freedom of speech in [our] country.
-For woman’s rights, for human rights.
+For women’s rights, for human rights.
 But within the Islamic framework.
 Her enemies say that what she is doing is blasphemous.”
 However, things between the duo changed when she was promoted to the Military of Defense in early 2021 and didn’t take her years-long, trusted driver-bodyguard with her.
 He obviously felt betrayed and cut off contact, unaware that protocol required his former boss to only have soldiers in those roles from then on.

 While the film did not dwell on the conflict between Massoum and Zarifa — focusing instead on the Taliban’s seizure, her exile, and his musings — it does appear as if they’ve gone their separate ways for good.
 After all, her primary base is now Germany as a refugee, whereas he remains in their homeland, reportedly spending most of his days in the countryside with his toddler daughter.
 We, unfortunately, do not know much else about him since he seemingly prefers to lead a quiet life these days, but the documentary does indicate he’s still actively looking for a job to provide for his loved ones without issues.